Dodge D series: Special models

 Notable models produced during this era were the 1978–1979 Li'l Red Express, the Warlock, the Macho Power Wagon, the Macho Power Wagon Top Hand, Macho Power Wagon Palomino, and the Adventurer.

-The Warlock, as part of Dodge's late 1970s "adult toys" line, is a short wheelbase truck produced in limited production in 1976 and regular production from 1977 to 1979.
-Warlocks came in black, red, green and blue, however other colors could be special ordered.
-Its main draw was being a factory customized truck, also known as a "trick truck", and was designed to appeal to young 4x4 buyers.
+The Warlock, as part of Dodge's "adult toys" line from the late 1970s, is a short wheelbase truck produced in limited production in 1976 and regular production from 1977 to 1979.
+Warlocks came in black, red, green, and blue; however, other colors could be special-ordered.
+Its main draw was being a factory customized truck, also known as a "trick truck," and was designed to appeal to young 4×4 buyers.
 The Warlock featured custom gold wheels, wide tires, bucket seats, and a Utiline bed with oak racks.
 Optional equipment included five-spoke wheels, bucket seats, tinted glass, chrome rear bumper, and power steering.
 All had black interiors, with gold accents on the dash and the doors, and a "tuff" steering wheel.
 The exterior was accented by gold pin striping around the wheel wells and the body lines.
 The pin striping continued inside onto the doors, dashboard, and instrument panel.
-Warlock was printed in gold on the tailgate through 1978; the 1979 model instead had "Warlock II" printed.
+On the 1976 model, Dodge was printed in gold on the tailgate, while Warlock was printed in gold on the tailgate through 1978; the 1979 model instead had "Warlock II" printed.

-The colors of the Dodge Macho Power Wagon Palomino were the same as a Palomino horse (all Li'l Red Express trucks were Adventurers, though the reverse was not true).
-The Li'l Red Express was not available for sale in California, Florida, Maryland, Oregon and Washington and did not meet special noise standards in certain locations.
-Because of this the Midnite Express was born.
+The colors of the Dodge Macho Power Wagon Palomino were the same as a Palomino horse (all Li'l Red Express trucks were Adventurers, but not vice versa).
+The Li'l Red Express was not available for sale in California, Florida, Maryland, Oregon, or Washington state, and did not meet special noise standards in certain locations.
+Because of this, the Midnite Express was born.

-The Midnite Express was not a factory option like the Li'l Red Express, it was a dealer installed package.
-Dealers that could not sell the Li'l Red Express used high optioned Warlocks, repainted them metallic black and ordered all of the Li'l Red Express parts through their parts department.
+The Midnite Express was not a factory option like the Li'l Red Express; it was a dealer-installed package.
+Dealers that could not sell the Li'l Red Express used high-optioned Warlocks, repainted them metallic black, and ordered all of the Li'l Red Express parts through their parts department.
 The Midnite Express was available for the 1978 model year only.
 This truck was equipped much like the Li'l Red Express with exhaust stacks, wheels, and gold pinstriping.
 The Midnite Express was painted black instead of red and featured a "Midnite Express Truck" decal on the door.
 Most Midnite Express trucks were powered by the 440 engine, instead of the 360 like the Li'l Red Express.
 All of these trucks were considered "lifestyle" pickups and were marketed to an audience that wanted specialty, personal-use trucks.

+Between 1976 and 1977, about 44,000 D-series trucks entered military service as the M880 series CUCV.
+The CUCVs were based on the W200 and powered by a 318 V8 mated to a Torqueflite 727 3-speed automatic transmission.
+There was also a 4×2-only version called the M890.